KavishanSukumar/Design-Patterns/README.md

 #### Design Principles Underlying Design Patterns(SOLID)
 - **Single-Responsibility Principle**
   - A class should have one and only one reason to change, meaning that a class should have only one job.
-- **Liskov's substitution principle**
-  - If a class, S, is a subtype of a class, B, then S can be used to replace all instances of B without changing the behaviors of a program.
 - **Open/Closed Principle**
     - Classes should be open for extension but closed for change
       - we can use inheritance in **classes** by creating subclasses which can extend the feature.
       - if the class is **abstract** we can use open close principle through Polymorphism
       - The Open/Closed Principle is used to keep the stable parts of your system separate from the varying parts.
 Well, you want to be able to add more features to your system.
 You don't want to do it at the expense of disrupting something that works.
 By using extension over change, you can work on the varying parts without introducing unwanted side effects into the stable parts.
+- **Liskov's substitution principle**
+  - If a class, S, is a subtype of a class, B, then S can be used to replace all instances of B without changing the behaviors of a program.
+- **Interface Segregation Principle**
+  - The interface segregation principle states that a class should not be forced to depend on methods it does not use.
+This means that any classes that implement an interface should not have dummy implementations of any methods defined in the interface.
+Instead, you should split large interfaces into smaller generalizations.
 - **Dependency Inversion Principle**
   - The principle states that high level modules should depend on high level generalizations and not on low level details.
     - Software Dependency means degree Coupling